lzlazmSylas/CS573-Final-Project-Proposal-Rough-Draft/README.md

 This data set contains the crime cases information of different districts in each state in Inda from 2001 to 2014.
 I will visualize this data set in my project.

 **Attribute：**
+First data set that describe the total criminal cases in India.
 | Name | Type | Description |
 | :--- | :----: | :---- |
 | STATE | Categorical | state in india   |